Glossary

 Asset Risks

 The risk that the amount or timing of items of cash flow connected with assets will differ from expectations or assumptions for reasons other than a change in investment rate of return.
 Asset risk includes delayed collectability, default, or other financial nonperformance.
-This has been commonly referred to in actuarial literature as the
+This has been commonly referred to in actuarial literature as the C-1 risk or credit risk.
+(ASOP No. 22)

 Asset Segmentation Plans

-The plan by which an insurer allocates assets among lines of business for reporting investment income for statutory purposes. (
+The plan by which an insurer allocates assets among lines of business for establishing investment strategies, for allocating investment income, for performing risk management analyses, or for supporting the reporting of investment income for statutory purposes.
+(2nd Exposure Draft, Principle-Based Reserves for Life Products)

-Principle-Based Reserves for Life Products)
+Principle-Based Reserves for Life Products (Exposure Draft)

 The plan by which an insurer allocates assets among lines of business for establishing investment strategies, for allocating investment income, for performing risk management analyses, or for supporting the reporting of investment income for statutory purposes.